- This page has information about:

 - If you do not receive a response within 30 business days, you can contact the Commissioner's office and request a review of a public body or organization's failure to respond to your request for records.

-- If you receive a response within 30 days but you do not feel the public body or organization has responded appropriately to your request, there are two options:
+- If you receive a response within 30 days but you do not feel the public body or organization has responded appropriately to your request, you have two options:

 - If you feel records are missing, you must first complain directly to the public body or organization and provide reasons why you believe there are additional records.
 If they are unable to resolve your complaint, you may then complain to our office.